cheshireca7/exposer/README.md

-# Exp👁️ser
+<h1 align="center">Exp👁️ser</h1>
-exposer is a go tool supported by <a href="https://github.com/projectdiscovery/uncover">uncover</a> to perform query monitoring to different search engines, and storing results in Elasticsearch.
+<h4 align="center">exposer is a go tool supported by <a href="https://github.com/projectdiscovery/uncover">uncover</a> to perform query monitoring to different search engines, and storing results in Elasticsearch.</h4>

 <p align="center">
   <a href="#dependencies">Dependencies</a> •